Free Pre-K for four-year-olds

 Pre-K programs help children get a strong start in school and life.
 Your child can learn to problem-solve, ask questions, and explore the world around them in a safe, nurturing learning community.

-• In New York City, children begin pre-K in the calendar year they turn four.
+- In New York City, children begin pre-K in the calendar year they turn four.

-• Pre-K programs offer Full day, Extended Day and Year and Head Start seat types, each with their own eligibility requirements.
+- Pre-K programs offer Full day, Extended Day and Year and Head Start seat types, each with their own eligibility requirements.
 Learn more.

-• Pre-K programs are offered throughout the five boroughs in three settings.
+- Pre-K programs are offered throughout the five boroughs in three settings.
 Each setting offers a consistent DOE high-quality, play-based curriculum.
 Settings might be:

-• select public elementary schools,
+- select public elementary schools,

-• Pre-K centers run by NYCDOE staff, and
+- Pre-K centers run by NYCDOE staff, and

 Who is eligible

-All NYC families with children born in 2018 can enroll for the 2023-2024 school year.
+All NYC children born in 2021 can enroll for the 2025-2026 school year.
+This includes children with disabilities or who are learning English.

 Children do not need to be toilet trained to attend pre-K.